John Chick from Canada's CBC sports nailed the NBA lockout situation:

 The impetus for the lockout was the owners deciding the league's current financial system was unsustainable.
 Bettman wanted a link between revenue and salaries.
 And that's exactly what is happening in the NBA today.
 While NBA revenues are higher than the NHL's by virtue of a bigger marketplace and a more lucrative U.S. TV deal, it's the basically the same story.

-Even though a few found a similar feel to the NFL lockout, for example Mike Chen at SB Nation, most sports economist, myself included, predicted that the NFL situation would end without a protracted loss of games.
+Even though a few found a similar feel to the NFL lockout, for example, Mike Chen at SB Nation, most sports economists, myself included, predicted that the NFL situation would end without a protracted loss of games.
 Chick suggests that lower salaries of many rank-and-file football players relative to NBA players drove the NFL deal.
 That's a possible contributor.
-NBA median salaries fall around $2 million while median NFL salaries (a lot more players even though bigger salary pool) sits just below $1 million.
+NBA median salaries fall around $2 million while median NFL salaries (a lot more players even though bigger salary pool) sit below $1 million.

-My guess is "financial sustainability" drives the difference more so.
-As Gerald Scully discussed in detail long ago (Business of MLB -- check out the team-by-team financials discussion at the end), sports team financials are really murky and tend to overstate losses.
-Even third-party assessments can fall prey to these dark waters as this Forbes piece acknowledges even for Forbes' own estimates.
+I guess that "financial sustainability" drives the difference more so.
+As Gerald Scully discussed in detail long ago (Business of MLB -- check out the team-by-team financials discussion at the end), sports team financials are murky and tend to overstate losses.
+Even third-party assessments can fall prey to these dark waters, as this Forbes piece acknowledges even for Forbes' estimates.
 Nonetheless, reading between, under, and through the lines, it does seem that a substantial number of NBA franchises have financial troubles just as with the NHL -- too many to make league contraction an attractive option even for the wealthier teams.
 NFL teams, on the other hand, all make money.
 Big market, small market.
 Good, bad.
-Of course, owners would like to make more, and many may have not liked the direction of their financials, especially in the protracted recession/low growth economy since 2007, so given that the prior CBA expired, why not see what they can get?
+Of course, owners would like to make more, and many may not have enjoyed the direction of their financials, especially in the protracted recession/low growth economy since 2007.
+Given that the prior CBA expired, why not see what they can get?

 The NFL dispute amounted to a tug-of-war trying to pull a few million this way or that way.
-The NBA and NHL looked to reverse field position -- "regime change".
-No doubt, had the NFL owners pocketed the 2011 TV revenues and not been forced by federal courts to share, their incentives to hold out for more would have been much larger and maybe games would have been lost.
-Without that enticement, however, they stood to lose a lot more than they could gain by shutting down for a season.
-That's not the case in the NBA just as the NHL.
+The NBA and NHL looked to reverse field position -- "regime change."
+No doubt, had the NFL owners pocketed the 2011 TV revenues and not been forced by federal courts to share, their incentives to hold out for more would have been much more significant, and maybe games would have been lost.
+However, without that enticement, they stood to lose a lot more than they could gain by shutting down for a season.
+That's not the case in the NBA, just as in the NHL.